PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 be reduced to a semantic graph pattern with explicit guards and a focused ONNX fixture generated with `onnx.helper`.

+Coverage and tensor-correspondence report construction lives in `tflite_builder/reporting.py`. `lower_from_onnx2tf.py` retains thin wrappers with the legacy signatures so existing Python imports and callers remain compatible.
+Schema policy classification, dispatch diagnostics, lineage tracing, downstream correspondence inference, and JSON writers have one owner in the reporting module.
+The module is part of the TensorFlow-free dependency boundary.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither